mohamedAhmedMokhtarElkomy/cryptography-methods/README.md

-cryptography is study of encryption. this project is a cross platform mobile application using flutter framework which use encryption methods to encrypt text. include 4 methods: Ceaser, Vigener, RailFence, RowTransposition
+cryptography is study of encryption. this project is a cross platform mobile application using flutter framework which use encryption methods to encrypt text. project includes 4 methods: Ceaser, Vigener, RailFence, RowTransposition

 ## Getting Started